eighty20results/e20r-sequences/README.md

-#PMPro Sequences
+#Eighty/20 Results - Sequences

 Contributors: strangerstudios, eighty20results
 Tags: sequence, drip feed, serial, delayed, limited, memberships Requires at least: 3.4
-Requires PHP 5.2 or later.
+Requires PHP 5.3 or later.
-Tested up to: 4.3.1
+Tested up to: 4.4
 Stable tag: 3.0.4

 Create "Sequence" which are groups of posts/pages where the content is revealed to members over time.
 This an extension of the "drip feed content" module for Paid Memberships Pro (pmpro-series).